 Researchers at Harvard Medical School have concluded that green tea’s antioxidants improve health in at least 7 proven ways, with the potential for numerous more.

+Green tea could reduce the risk for certain types of cancer.
 Scientists have shown over an over an association between drinking green tea and lowered risk of a handful of cancers.
 These include: colon, bladder, esophageal (2), breast (3), ovarian (4), pancreatic (5), stomach (6) (7) and prostate (8)

 More research is needed to move from “association” to “cause”, but clinical studies suggest it may be the polyphenols that help prevent cancer.
 These compounds may also even kill cancer cells.